 Although a winter road trip is doable, unless you’re a keener for snowstorms and ice, plan to come during summer when roads are clear.

 Tip: In Canada’s North, light (or its absence) needs to be considered.
 Our northern latitudes aren’t known as “Land of the Midnight Sun” for nothing, where during summer there’s no lasting darkness and in winter, no sunshine.

 For useful information, while driving across Canada, check out websites for the Trans-Canada Highway, which lists current weather warnings and maps.
 Visit Destination Canada and explore virtually before planning your trip.
 Browse Parks Canada’s National Historic Sites, National Marine Conservation Areas, and Parks.
 And discover private campgrounds, too, by Googling.
-If you’re renting an RV check out RV parks and campgrounds in all provinces.

 9- Wildlife in Canada

 Finally, no-one wants to injure wildlife and Canadians know to be careful at dusk and night particularly during summertime when deer, racoons, skunks, moose and other critters roam.

 More unappealing wildlife, such as biting insects, can be fierce while camping so pack repellant sprays and mosquito coils.

 Of course, hunting and fishing are a big draw to some but make sure you have the proper licenses, which are different for each province.
 Police or game wardens will check and will confiscate your catch plus fine you if you do not comply.